lukiwieser/racetrack/README.md

 *Q-Learning with Monte Carlo* is a specific form of Q-learning, and our chosen approach.
 The AI learns from sampled experience, thus it plays only a subset of all possible ways of playing a game.
 Learning occurs after playing an entire game (also referred as episode).
-A similar approach, not used in this project is *temporal difference learning*, where the AI learns after each individual step rather than after completing a full game.
+A similar approach, not used in this project is *Temporal Difference Learning*, where the AI learns after each individual step rather than after completing a full game.

+Furthermore, there are also more sophisticated and powerful reinforcement learning techniques, including *Deep Q-Learning* and *Policy Gradient Methods* such as *Proximal Policy Optimization(PPO)*.

 ### Architecture